the streetwork TEAM

 Helen banu, executive officer

 Helen is responsible for driving StreetWork to the next level, building on the solid foundation established under prior leaders.
-Over the past 30 years she has held senior management and leadership roles across the not-for-profit sector with a focus on youth development and volunteer management.
+Over the past 35 years she has held senior management and leadership roles across the not-for-profit sector with a focus on youth development and volunteer management.
 Helen was instrumental in professionalising StreetWork's operations and is now leading our expansion to new communities in Sydney's north.
+Helen is a Member of the Australian Institute of Company Directors.

 YOUTH SERVICES TEAM